Daily High to Daily Low: Is It Safe to Buy Horizon Acquisition Corporation (HZAC)?

-Horizon Acquisition Corporation (NYSE:HZAC) changed by 0.00% from its latest closing price compared to the recent 1-year high of $11.34.
-Press Release reported 1 hour ago that Horizon Acquisition Corporation and Vivid Seats Announce Effectiveness of Registration Statement in Connection with Proposed Business Combination
+Horizon Acquisition Corporation (NYSE:HZAC) went up by 0.10% from its latest closing price compared to the recent 1-year high of $11.34.
+The company’s stock price has collected 0.10% of gains in the last five trading sessions.
+Press Release reported on 09/24/21 that Horizon Acquisition Corporation and Vivid Seats Announce Effectiveness of Registration Statement in Connection with Proposed Business Combination

 Is It Worth Investing in Horizon Acquisition Corporation (NYSE :HZAC) Right Now?